AGENTS

 * Preparing extension packages for Chrome Web Store, Edge Add-ons, or Firefox Add-ons.

-* Running continuous integration (CI) jobs that produce deterministic release artifacts.
+* Running continuous integration (CI) jobs that produce repeatable production artifacts.

 * Validating production bundle output and browser-target differences before submission.